garg-aayush/garg-aayush.github.io/about.md

 use-site-title: true
 ---

 I am an applied machine learning engineer passionate about building AI-driven products to solve real-world problems.
-My motto is <i>"Applied AI should <b>ALWAYS</b> be product-driven."</i>
+My motto is <i>"Applied AI should <b>ALWAYS</b> be product-driven"</i>.

 Currently, I am working as a Senior Machine Learning Engineer at <a href="https://www.jiffy.com/">Jiffy</a>, where I focus on building in-house Generative AI-based image processing features and leveraging Large Language Models (LLMs) and
 Vision-Language Models (VLMs) for search and recommendation tools.
+Of late, we as a team focussed a lot on generating low-cost detailed structured metadata for the different assets (fonts, designs, products).

-Previously, I worked with <a href="https://www.flixstock.com/">Flixstock</a>, where I predominantly developed vision Generative AI solutions such as Virtual Try-On, Background Generation, and AI-generated photoshoot models with identity and pose control.
+Previously at <a href="https://www.flixstock.com/">Flixstock</a>, I predominantly developed vision Generative AI solutions, with a focus on building Virtual Try-On and Background Generation solutions emphasizing identity and pose control.
+We constructed product pipelines around StyleGANs, Vision Transformers, Stable Diffusion, and its variants such as ControlNets, T2I-Adapters, and Dreambooth.

-I have a background and Ph.D. research experience in computational geophysics and worked for <a href="https://www.shell.com/">Shell</a> as a research geophysicist for almost two years before transitioning to applied deep learning.
-I guess, this diverse background allows me to approach AI problems from unique perspectives.
+Unlike many in this field, my core background isn't in computer science.
+My graduate and Ph.D. research experience is in computational geophysics, and I worked for <a href="https://www.shell.com/">Shell</a> as a research geophysicist for about 3 years before transitioning to applied deep learning.
+I believe this diverse background helps me approach problems from unique perspectives.

-I love to connect and collaborate with new people.
-And, I am always open to assist and mentor upcoming new graduates.
-Please don't hesitate to reach out! 😊
+I love connecting, chatting, and collaborating with new people.
+Whether you're a fellow professional, a new graduate, or someone interested in discussing AI-powered products, please don't hesitate to reach out! 😊

-You can also book a meeting with me using the <a href="https://calendly.com/aayushgargiitr/30min">Calendly link</a>.😊
+You can also book a meeting with me using the <a href="https://calendly.com/aayushgargiitr/30min">Calendly link</a>.

 <style>